best-practice-and-impact/gptables/README.rst

 However, the ``Theme`` object allows development of custom themes, where other formatting is required.

 ``gptables`` is developed and maintained by the `Analysis Function`_.
-It can be installed from PyPI or GitHub.
+It can be installed from `PyPI`_ or `GitHub`_.
 The source code is maintained on GitHub.
 Users may also be interested in `a11ytables`_, an R native equivalent to ``gptables``, and `csvcubed`_, a package for turning data and metadata into machine-readable CSV-W files.